compiler-explorer/compiler-explorer/CONTRIBUTING.md

 - Make your changes, trying to stick to the style and format where possible.
   - We use [ESLint](https://eslint.org/) to ensure a consistent code base and PRs won't pass unless it detects no errors.
-  - Running `make lint` will run the linter, which will auto-fix everything it can and report back any errors and warnings.
+  - Running `make lint-fix` will run the linter, which will auto-fix everything it can and report back any errors and warnings.
 - If you're adding a new server-side component, please do your best to add a test to cover it.
 For client-side changes that's trickier.